rudderlabs/rudderstack-docs/destinations/marketo.md

 # Marketo

-[Marketo](https://marketo.com) is most often used by medium-sized businesses and offers bundles for focusing on lead management, email marketing, consumer marketing, customer base marketing and mobile marketing.
-It offers customized products for several industries, including technology, healthcare, media, higher education and manufacturing.
+[Marketo](https://marketo.com) is a leading marketing automation platform that allows you to identify the right audiences through effective behavioral tracking, and deliver automated, personalized marketing campaigns to enhance their overall product experience.
+It also offers cutting-edge email marketing, lead management, and revenue attribution solutions.
+With Marketo, you can deliver enhanced customer experiences and build customized products for businesses across all spectrum - including tech, healthcare, media, manufacturing, and education.

 RudderStack allows you to seamlessly configure Marketo as a destination to which you can send your event data seamlessly.